praki2003/tutorial/README.md

 RESTAURANT BILLING
-  This is the most easiet and also faster in billing process making more effiecient
+  This is the most easiest and also faster in billing process making more effiecient